Getting to Château-Arnoux

 We do not normally begin our walks in France in the middle of May – more the middle of June – but because we were so scarred by the ferocious heat on our last walk (which was in 2019, before Covid), we were determined to take advantage of the cooler weather in May.

-We prevailed on one of our offspring to deliver us to the railway station in Canberra, in exchange for having the use of my car until we came back.
+We prevailed on one of our grand-offspring to deliver us to the railway station in Canberra, in exchange for having the use of my car until we came back.

 After all our frantic preparations we were stressed and nervous, but he was comfortingly calm, and once we were on the train we relaxed into the rhythm of it.
 It helped that it was a sunny, tranquil day.

-After Bungendore the train rambled through frosty looking fields, where the infrequency of the railway service was demonstrated by the fleeing rumps of newly shorn lambs, terrified by this sudden monstrous contraption.
+After Bungendore the train rambled through frosty looking fields, where the infrequency of the railway service was demonstrated by the fleeing rumps of a flock of newly shorn lambs, terrified by this sudden monstrous contraption.

 We passed through undulating fields and patches of scrubby forest, whose innumerable thin, crooked white trunks gave us a pang of premature nostalgia before we had even left our native land.